Miley Cyrus Strips Down To A Lace Black Bra And Yoga Shorts

 “Why is she so hot,” wrote a third.

 Another comment joked that Miley had a type: Australians.
-Both Simpson and Hemsworth hail from down under.
+Both Simpson and Hemsworth hail from Down Under.

-However, a number of other comments were quite as kind.
+However, a number of other comments were not quite as kind.
 Some offered to send Miley clothing, in light of her revealing attire.
 Others proclaimed that she was having a mental breakdown.

-However, despite any criticism, Cyrus and her 22-year-old boyfriend look to be very happy together.
-In addition to going on several public outings together, the two have also been engaging in some serious P.D.A.
+However, despite any criticism, Cyrus and her 22-year-old boyfriend look very happy together.
+In addition to going on several public outings together, the two have also been engaging in some serious PDA.

 Just this past Friday, the pair went out to lunch and were not shy about expressing their love, as covered by The Inquisitr.